 The ideal project for applying to the MoDE is digital, creative and promises to contribute to making the world a better place.
 It puts you in the driver’s seat of a non-profit, not-for-profit or profit-oriented entrepreneurship.
 Your project could be a platform offering services, a tool for solving real-world problems, an algorithm fostering a fair distribution of some scarce resource, or any other entity that is worth working for.
 You do not need to have a proper business plan, well-reasoned ideas about your entity’s legal set-up or a team that is capable of implementing it.
 Although it is no mistake to have thought about those issues (even less so to have answers and to report them), we do not require them.
 We will help you develop them during your stay at ENS.
 It is more important for us that you have an innovative entrepreneurial idea and that you believe enough in it to convince us of its merits.
 We are looking forward to learning from you and to offering our help in realizing your ideas!

-In the introductory A Modules, you become acquainted with the theoretical and methodological fundamentals of digitalisation from the perspectives of law, economics, computer science, management and social sciences.
+In the introductory A Modules, you become acquainted with the theoretical and methodological fundamentals of digitalization from the perspectives of law, economics, computer science, management and social sciences.

 During the practice-oriented B Modules, you acquire skills in technical topics, project management, law and business.